You are here: Infothek - Emergency - First Aid - In Case of Emergency

 Cardiopulmonary Resuscitation (CPR)

-Place the person on a hard surface in supine position.
-A bed or sofa is not suitable - lay the patient on the floor.
-Expose their upper body and ensure that the head is tilted back.
+Place the person on a firm surface on their back.
+A bed or sofa is not suitable put the patient on the floor.
+Expose the chest and make sure the head is tilted back.

-According to the latest guidelines, please limit yourself to chest compressions as a layperson.
-Perform this continuously (without interruption) until emergency services clearly instruct you to stop or take over resuscitation.
-When emergency services arrive, continue resuscitation until they give you other instructions.
-If another helper is present, please take turns with the compressions approximately every two minutes, as this is exhausting.
-Try to avoid any pauses in compressions during the switch.
-Only this keeps the person's circulation going during this time.
-Any pause in resuscitation means a standstill in circulation during that time.
+According to the latest guidelines, as a lay rescuer please focus on chest compressions only.
+Perform these continuously (without interruption) until emergency services tell you to stop or take over the resuscitation.
+When the ambulance arrives, continue CPR until they give you other instructions.
+If another helper is present, switch the person doing compressions every two minutes or so, because its tiring.
+Try to avoid pauses in compressions when switching continuous compressions are what keep the persons circulation going.
+Any pause during resuscitation means the circulation stops during that time.

-If an AED (Automated External Defibrillator) is available, have someone get it.
-Do not go yourself - the highest priority is resuscitation.
+If an automated external defibrillator (AED) is available, have someone fetch it.
+Do not leave the patient yourself continued resuscitation is the top priority.
 It must not be interrupted!
-Another helper will get the device and apply it to the patient according to the device instructions.
-You will be guided through the use of the device by voice instructions.
-Very important: Do not be afraid of this device!
-It is designed for use by laypersons and will guide you through the application.
+Another helper should bring the device and apply it to the patient following the device instructions.
+The AED will give spoken prompts to guide you.
+Very important: dont be afraid of the device!
+Its designed for use by laypeople and guides you through the process.
 Just follow the instructions.
-The location of the nearest AED can be found, for example, in the Red Cross Defi App or the Defikataster App.
-These apps can also be used to make an emergency call.
-The AED is, however, not a substitute for cardiopulmonary resuscitation.
-It serves as an aid and complement.
-You must continue to compress and ventilate when the AED instructs you to do so.
+Apps such as the Red Cross Defi App or the Defikataster app can tell you where the nearest AED is.
+These apps can also be used to call emergency services.
+However, the AED is not a substitute for CPR.
+It is an aid and supplement.
+You must continue compressions and, if instructed, ventilations when the AED tells you to.

-Once again as a reminder: Only stop resuscitation efforts when emergency services instruct you to do so or take over resuscitation.
+One more reminder: Stop resuscitation only when emergency services tell you to stop or when they take over resuscitation.

 Sources: